 p = 0.07 (not significant)

-Treatment technique - intensity modulated radiotherapy (IMRT) vs 3D-conformal radiotherapy (3D-CRT)
+Treatment technique - intensity modulated radiation therapy (IMRT) vs 3D-conformal radiation therapy (3D-CRT)

 Intermediate risk patients